HewlettPackard/oneview-python/CONTRIBUTING.md

 >
 > Developer's Certificate of Origin 1.1
 >
-> By making a contribution to this project, I certify that:
+> By making a contribution to this project, I certify that: <br />
 >
 > \(a) The contribution was created in whole or in part by me and I have
 > the right to submit it under the open source license indicated in the